pdo9141/MessageQueueFundamentals/ReadMe.txt

-	Store and forward, persist local; forward; persist remote Enable the Journal option in development, useful for auditing, keeps a copy of messages in a seperate journal queue Set privacy level (None, Optional, Body) for encryption options Acknowledgement types
+	Store and forward, persist local; forward; persist remote Enable the Journal option in development, useful for auditing, keeps a copy of messages in a seperate journal queue Set privacy level (None, Optional, Body) for encryption options Poison Message Handling: in version 4, MSMQ added a retry queue between main and dead-letter queue.
+Messages that couldn't be processed are moved to the retry queue until specified time period (RetryCycleDelay) where it is then moved back to the main queue to be processed.
+This process can repeat a number of times (MaxRetryCycles).
+Different strategies include: discard, return to front (default), return to back, move to other queue, shuttle between queues
+	Acknowledgement types
 		Positive - reaches destination or read
 		Negative - failed to send or be read